beejayi/template/projects/project-3.md

 This project taught me how to design, build and test.
 It has been one of my favorite class projects so far.

-For more information about the project go to the link: http://www-ee.eng.hawaii.edu/~tep/EE260/Labsnew/Lab8/lab8.html
+For more information about the project go to the [link](http://www-ee.eng.hawaii.edu/~tep/EE260/Labsnew/Lab8/lab8.html).